bridgettewhatcott/week9/README.md

 ## Lab Questions

 ### In plain English describe the function and use of a multiplexer.
+A multiplexer takes multiple inputs and selects one of them using switches/buttons.
 ### In plain English describe the function and use of a demultiplexer.
+A demultiplexer takes one input (can be the output of the multiplexer) and generates multiple outputs.
 ### What other uses might these circuits have?
 (Think Shannon’s)
+We can use Shannon's method to find the minterm of a function.
+In this form, we can apply a multiplexer or multiple.